Can I request a pre-project consultation?

 What issues are addressed by a PIA?

-A PIA assesses the treatment of personal information (PI), which is defined as any recorded information about identifiable individuals, with the exception of the names and business contact information of employees, volunteers and service providers.
+A Privacy Impact Assessment (PIA) evaluates how personal information (PI) is handled within a project.
+PI is any recorded information about identifiable individuals, excluding the names and business contact details of employees, volunteers and service providers.

-- What is the [University’s] legal authority to collect, use and disclose PI?
+- What is UBC’s legal authority to collect, use and disclose PI?

-- Is the collection, use, and disclosure of the particular PI for a purpose that is consistent with the project as described?
+- Does the collection, use, and disclosure of the PI align with the described purposes of the project?

 - Is PI stored, processed, and accessed within Canada?

-- How is PI protected from unauthorized use or disclosure?
+- How is PI protected from unauthorized access and disclosure?

 How much time and effort does a PIA take to complete?

-Any high-risk PIA that involves or results in data-linking between public bodies or agencies must also be reviewed with the BC Office of the Information and Privacy Commissioner (BC OIPC).
+- Data-Linking Projects: Projects involving or resulting in data-linking between public bodies or agencies require additional review by the BC Office of the Information and Privacy Commissioner (BC OIPC).

 When do I have to start a Privacy Impact Assessment (PIA)?